 While there’s a lot of website builders out there (such as Jimdo (opens in new tab), Fasthosts (opens in new tab), and SimpleSite (opens in new tab)), not many offer advanced web store features.
 Once your website is up and running, the Dashboard begins to fill with handy stats and details on every aspect of the business.
 There's basic visitor and unique visitor figures, traffic sources, the number of recent online visitors and active support carts, and details on pending orders, abandoned carts and more.

 You can also browse historic charts of visits, sales, orders and net profits, as well as measure your current performance against forecasts.
 A convenient Demo Mode populates all these charts and graphs with sample data, allowing you to see how these analytics work before you sign up.

-PrestaShop Ready isn't quite as easy to set up as the company claims, but it does allow you to build an industrial-strength web store completely free.
+PrestaShop isn't quite as easy to set up as the company claims, but it does allow you to build an industrial-strength web store completely free.
 It’s not common that you'll be able to build your online store at no cost so it’s a great opportunity.
 Overall, it’s definitely worth giving PrestaShop a try.

 - We've featured the best small business website builder (opens in new tab)

 You might also want to check out our other web hosting buying guides:

 - Cloud hosting (opens in new tab)